Empire State VII

-Empire State VII is an under-construction troop ship of the United States Navy and training vessel for the United States Maritime Service.
-It is the first vessel in the National Security Multi-Mission Vessel (NSMV) class and is anticipated to replace the 1961-built Empire State VI.
-The new training ship will be the seventh vessel to carry the name Empire State for the SUNY Maritime College but its first purpose-built new build.
+Empire State VII, callsign WDO2002, IMO number 9910313, is a training ship owned by the United States Maritime Administration and operated by SUNY Maritime College.
+She is the first vessel in the National Security Multi-Mission Vessel (NSMV) class and has replaced the 1961-built Empire State VI.
+The new training ship is the seventh vessel to carry the name Empire State for the SUNY Maritime College but its first purpose-built new build.
 The previous training ships had been converted cargo or military vessels.
+(While SUNY refers to the ship as Empire State VII, and US Coast Guard regulations allow use of Roman numerals in a ship name, the vessel displays her name as "Empire State" without a numeral.)

-The NSMV design was developed by the Herbert Engineering Corp. of Alameda, California.
+The preliminary and basic NSMV design was developed by the Herbert Engineering Corp. of Alameda, California, and the rest of the design was completed by DSEC headquartered in Busan, Korea.
 While primarily a training ship the NSMV class is also to be equipped for disaster relief: a Roll-on/Roll-off side ramp, container space and crane, and a helipad.